Net5F/AmalgamEngine/README.md

 ## Building
 Note: You rarely need to build the engine by itself, this section just provides canonical instructions.
 Instead, see the Template Projects section.

+Amalgam Engine requires the OpenSSL 3.5 development libraries.
+If they are installed outside your platform's standard search paths, pass `-DOPENSSL_ROOT_DIR=/path/to/openssl` when configuring CMake.

 ### Windows
 #### Visual Studio (MSVC)
 1. Open CMakeLists.txt in Visual Studio (`Open` -> `CMake`).